 Ian Le Breton © 2019-

-As we enter (UK) Week 5 – the number varies depending where you are in the world – I’d love to hear from
+Establishing companies in Ireland is straightforward and banking is not difficult.
+As always, local guidance including independent tax advice should be sought from the outset.
+Contact me for further information and relevant introductions if you or your clients are considering Ireland in your planning. we enter (UK) Week 5 – the number varies depending where you are in the world – I’d love to hear from

 Contact email@example.com +44 (0) 7966 155584